Triggering the Untriggered: The First Einstein Probe-Detected Gamma-Ray Burst 240219A and Its Implications: Introduction

-Following the EP alert, a faint, untriggered gamma ray transient that occurred at the same time as $T_{\rm 0}$ was discovered offline in the archived data of Fermi/GBM \citep{2024ATel16473....1Z, 2024GCN.35773....1Z, 2024GCN.35776....1F}, Swift/BAT \citep{2024GCN.35784....1D}, Insight-HXMT/HE \citep{2024GCN.35785....1C} and INTEGRAL/SPI-ACS \citep{2024GCN.35786....1M}.
-The gamma-ray transient exhibits a total duration of approximately 70 seconds and shared a consistent location with EP240219a, leading to its reclassification as GRB 240219A.
-The time-integrated and time-resolved spectral analysis indicates a peak energy of 127 keV.
+Following the EP alert, a faint, untriggered gamma-ray transient that occurred at the same time as $T_{\rm 0}$ was discovered offline in the archived data of Fermi Gamma-Ray Burst Monitor \citep[GBM;][]{2024ATel16473....1Z, 2024GCN.35773....1Z} and confirmed by the GBM team's targeted search \citep{2024GCN.35776....1F}, Swift Burst Alert Telescope \citep[BAT;][]{2024GCN.35784....1D} and Insight-HXMT/HE \citep{2024GCN.35785....1C}.
+The chance coincidence is $\sim 7.85\times 10^{-7}$ given the Swift/BAT and EP/WXT spatial and temporal information \citep{2024GCN.35784....1D, 2024ATel16463....1Z, 2024ATel16472....1Z}.
+The gamma-ray transient exhibits a total duration of approximately 70 s and shared a consistent location with EP240219a, leading to its reclassification as GRB 240219A.
+The time-integrated and time-resolved spectral analysis indicate a peak energy of 127 keV.
 Applying the fluence ratio criterion $0.72 < r = S(25-50\/ \rm{keV})$ / $S(50-100\/ \rm{keV}) \leq 1.32$ established by \citet{Sakamoto_2008}, this event is classified as an X-ray rich gamma-ray burst (XRR).
 Follow-up observations identified one potential optical source and seven potential radio sources \citep{2024GCN.35788....1H}.
 The optical candidate was subsequently ruled out by follow-up observations.
 Six of the seven radio sources are associated with near-infrared or optical counterparts (Figure \ref{fig:obs}), but none were verified to be linked to the GRB \citep{2024GCN.35808....1K, 2024GCN.35865....1S}.

 In this Letter, we report on the detection of EP240219a/GRB 240219A and its follow-up observations, including a multiwavelength analysis and an exploration of its implications.
 This Letter is structured as follows.
-Section \ref{sec:data} provides the data reduction and analysis, and presents the results.
+Section \ref{sec:data} provides the data reduction and analysis and presents the results.
 Section \ref{sec:obs} details the long-term follow-up observations and possible afterglow candidates.
 In Section \ref{sec:nature}, we explore the implications of the burst's classification and spectral components.
 Finally, Section \ref{sec:sum} summarizes the characteristics and findings derived from this first GRB observed by EP.